-Most of the world’s internet data — about 97 percent — swims with the fishes deep in the sea.
+Most of the world’s internet data — about 97 percent — swims with the fishes deep on the floors of the planet’s oceans and seas.
 The data traverses the globe through 428 underwater internet cables, about 700,000 miles of them in total.
 And while the sea floor might seem like a safe and tranquil place for these cables to reside, they do break sometimes — and fixing them requires a lot of strategy and patience.

 Boats and anchors are causes for an estimated two-thirds of cable ruptures, especially in shallower waters.
 The forces of nature, such as earthquakes and landslides, can also damage the cables.
 Most ruptures aren’t too disruptive because intercontinental data transfer doesn’t hinge on a single cable.
 But sometimes, a break causes a massive outage.